I recently came across a post on the Map My Run Blog called Should You Rely on Course-Provided Nutrition During a Race?

 Compare Your Plan to the Aid Stations

-Once your race and fueling plans are in place, then (and only then), compare that to the race.
+After you’ve tested the fuel, and once your race and fueling plans are in place, then (and only then), compare that to the race.

 - Are the aid stations where you need them to be?